What is the 100+ Accelerator?

 Can other companies join?

-Yes, other companies that share our common vision are welcome to join the 100+ Accelerator for 2022.
+Yes, other companies that share our common vision are welcome to join the 100+ Accelerator as a partner in the future.
 We want to become the leading Accelerator for sustainability, driving innovation and value creation, and this can only be achieved by true collaboration with others.
 Our dream is to have at least 10 global corporations partner with the 100+ Accelerator by 2025.

 Will all of the challenges be open to everyone?
 Or are they specific to regions?